shmuli9/REST-gRPC/README.md

 ### Run:

-   Make sure the pb2 files have been generated (see the previous step, if not)
+   Make sure the pb2 files have been generated (see the next step, if not)

    _then_